IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 You can use the UID2 SDK for Android to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens on Android devices.

+>NOTE: If you want to use the UID2 SDK for Android to send UID2 tokens to Google Mobile Ads (GMA), see also [UID2 GMA Plugin for Android Integration Guide](../guides/mobile-plugin-gma-android.md).

 ## Functionality

 This SDK simplifies integration with UID2 for any publishers who want to support UID2 for apps running on Android devices.
 The following table shows the functions it supports.